ssokolow/diskdoubler-test-files/README.md

 by the original developer.

-**My copy of DiskDoubler was purchased as sealed New Old Stock** on eBay, and my used copy of StuffIt Deluxe 4.5, purchaesed on eBay, has a passage in its license that allows for the transfer of the license:
+**My copy of DiskDoubler was purchased as sealed New Old Stock** on eBay, and my used copy of StuffIt Deluxe 4.5, purchased on eBay, has a passage in its license that allows for the transfer of the license:

 > 3. OTHER RESTRICTIONS.
 You may not rent or lease the SOFTWARE, but **you may
 >    transfer the SOFTWARE and accompanying written materials on a permanent